-Most Mondays there will be a "homework party" from 3-5pm.
+There will be homework parties most Mondays 9-11am and Tuesdays 2-3:30pm in Cory 144MA or Soda's Wozniak Lounge.
 Homework party is completely optional.
 GSIs and readers will be present in shifts to answer any homework questions.
 Students are expected to help each other out, and if desired, form ad-hoc "pickup" homework groups in the style of a pickup basketball game.
 We highly encourage students to attend homework party.